Micromax Informatics: Canvas Knight A350 and Canvas A1

 Micromax launched its first eight-core flagship smartphone, Canvas Knight A350, in March 2014 for the Russian market.
 In the same year on September, Micromax launched the Android One smartphone, Canvas A1.

 Canvas Silver 5, Canvas Win W092 and Canvas Win W121

-Micromax launched Micromax Canvas Sliver 5, which it claimed was the slimmest telephone in the world on 17 June 2015.
+Micromax launched Micromax Canvas Silver 5, which it claimed was the slimmest telephone in the world on 17 June 2015.
 The company is an official Windows Phone 8.1 hardware partner.
 In June 2014, it launched two Windows smartphones, the Micromax Canvas Win W092 and the Micromax Canvas Win W121.

 Canvas Amaze 2

 On 8 June 2015, Micromax announced the launch of Micromax Amaze 2.
-The device has a 5-inch IPS display with resolution of 1280 x 720 pixels.
+The device has a 5-inch IPS display with resolution of 1280 × 720 pixels.
 The smartphone is powered by a 1.4 GHz quad-core Snapdragon processor with 2 GB of RAM and 16 GB of internal storage.